-Notes A gas fired central heating system has been installed.
-This will require ongoing and regular servicing.
+Notes The seller has advised the boiler has been serviced annually.
 The central heating system is assumed to have been suitably serviced throughout its history and a copy of relevant documentation in this regard should be obtained prior to purchase.
 This is assumed to be in order.
 Informed opinion suggests that boilers have a life expectancy between 10 and 20 years depending on the quality of the boiler and whether or not regular maintenance has been carried out.
 Future repair or replacement should be anticipated.

 Drainage

+Repair Category 1

-Repair categor sy 1 Notes The property is thought to be connected to a main sewer.
+Notes The property is thought to be connected to a main sewer.
 There was no surface evidence to suggest the system is choked or leaking.